Tom SeaverGeorge Thomas Seaver

 Primary position: Pitcher

-Tom Seaver no-hit the Cardinals in 1978 and in 1981 became the fifth player in history to record 3,000 strikeouts.
-In 1985, he returned to New York as a member of the Chicago White Sox and won his 300th major league game at Yankee Stadium.
+After several near-misses during his career, Seaver no-hit the Cardinals in 1978 – and in 1981 became the fifth player in history to record 3,000 strikeouts.
+He returned to the Mets for the 1983 season, then won a total of 31 games for the White Sox in 1984 and 1985 before officially retiring during the 1987 season.

 Year Inducted: 1992